Why Major in Biology?

 - The General Biology option focuses on all aspects of modern biology.

-- The Ecology option explores evolution, behavior, and population and community biology of plants and animals, preparing students for careers in environmental management and conservation.
+- The Ecology option explores the evolution, behavior, and population and community biology of plants and animals, preparing students for environmental management and conservation careers.

-Undergraduate research opportunities are available at Penn State Altoona, and help you achieve your career goals.
-Students performing research with our faculty have traveled to field sites and conferences around the world.
+Undergraduate research opportunities are available at Penn State Altoona and will help you achieve your career goals.
+Students performing research with our faculty have traveled to field sites and conferences worldwide.
 Their work has been presented at local, regional, national, and international meetings and, in some cases, has led to student-coauthored publications in scientific journals.

 Penn State Altoona is part of the Early Acceptance Program at the Lake Erie College of Osteopathic Medicine (LECOM) and has the only active Penn State chapter of Beta Beta Beta, the National Biological Honor Society.
 Students may join the Biology Club and Science Club to enhance their classroom experiences.

-Unique to Penn State Altoona, the Human Dimensions of Health Care course provides students with on-site experience from the point of view of patients, their families, and health care providers.
+Unique to Penn State Altoona, the Human Dimensions of Health Care course provides students with on-site experience from patients, their families, and health care providers.